ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 Let your eyes follow the dashed lines around the figure.
 Do you see any "patterns" in this system of connections?
 :::

 What can we notice about the above instance?
-Well, for one thing, the paired in the directed graph must point in opposite directions.
+Well, for one thing, the paired arrows in the directed graph must point in opposite directions.
 This means that the source of one arrow must be the target of its partner and also that arrow's target must be its partner's source.
 We can express this as a closed loop condition.

 :::{admonition} Comparing two paths
 :class: attention